Sec3nthu/SubOcto/README.md

 ## 📖 Overview

-This script automates the entire subdomain reconnaissance workflow by chaining together **15+ industry-standard tools** and **web APIs**.
-It runs in a structured, phased approach to ensure comprehensive coverage while minimizing manual intervention.
-Perfect for bug bounty hunters, penetration testers, and security researchers.
+This script chains **15+ industry-standard tools** and web APIs into a structured, automated workflow.
+Built with **evasion and politeness** in mind, it features built-in rate limiting, request jitter, retry logic, thread capping, and customizable User-Agents to minimize WAF/IDS triggers while maintaining thorough coverage.
+Ideal for bug bounty hunters, penetration testers, and security researchers.

 ---